JustinLennox/DailyDungeon/README.md

 ## How to Play

-### 1. Join a Participating Subreddit
+### 1. Join a Participating Subreddit (such as r/DailyDungeon)

-- Find and subscribe to a subreddit that has the DungeonDaily app installed.
+- Find and subscribe to a subreddit that has the Daily Dungeon app installed.

 ### 2. Watch for Game Posts

-- Look out for posts made by the DungeonDaily app.
+- Look out for posts made by the Daily Dungeon app.
 These posts will contain game scenarios, quests, or story updates.
+The Daily Dungeon app automatically creates a new post at 10AM eastern time every day!

 ### 3. Participate by Commenting

 - Engage with the game by commenting on these posts.
-- Your comments represent your in-game actions, choices, or dialogue.
+- At the end of every day, the top-voted comment on the post will be selected as the action the shared subreddit's character takes.

+### 4. Roll for It!

+- Tap the 'Roll' button to roll a d20 die.
+Better rolls lead to better outcomes!
+- Daily Dungeon automatically pairs your roll with your comment.
+- You can also open the comment menu and choose 'Reply with Dice Roll' to have the app show other redditors what your roll was!
+A high roll might influence others to vote for your comment!

-### 4. Influence the Story
+### 5. Influence the Story

-- The DungeonDaily app processes player comments to advance the game.
+- The Daily Dungeon app processes the subreddit's top comment for the day to advance the game.
 - Collaborate or compete with other players to shape the outcome.

 ## Features